 3. Electro-Harmonix Neo Clone Analog Chorus

-The next chorus pedal on our list is the Electro Harmonix Neo Clone Analog chorus pedal, and this chorus pedal is popular because of the sparkling drill that it creates.
-Currently, you can get the Electro Harmonix Neo Clone Chorus Pedal in a smaller Nano EHX package, and it also offers bulky and rich vibes that every guitarist would love to hear when playing the guitar.
+You can currently get the Electro Harmonix Neo Clone Chorus Pedal in a smaller Nano EHX package.
+It also offers bulky and rich vibes that every guitarist would love to hear when playing the guitar.

 Having a depth selector and one-speed feature makes this chorus pedal easy to learn, and just like most of the effects in the EHX package, getting away from your comfort zone is the surest way to obtain all of these effects.